xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

    Follow these steps:

    - In the **Actions** panel, click **Tags Management**.
 The **Tags Management** dialog opens.
-   - In the opened dialog, the first inteface shows you a list of existing tags along with the number of test cases where the tags present.
+   - In the opened dialog, the first interface shows you a list of existing tags and the number of test cases where the tags are present.
 If you have no tags, this page should be blank.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-List-of-existing-tags.png" width="70%" alt="List of existing tags">

       - To add new tags, click **Add new tag**.
-The opened interface allows you to add new tags into one or many selected test cases.
-You can also add tags into all test cases in a test suite.
+The opened interface allows you to add new tags to one or many selected test cases.
+You can also add tags to all test cases in a test suite.

          <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Add-new-tag.png" width="70%" alt="Add new tags from tags management">